IDEMSInternational/rapidpro-flow-toolkit/docs/sheets.md

 `Sheet`s are produced by SheetReaders that can read different input file formats.
 Currently, `Sheet`s have an additional SheetReader attribute `reader` indicating which reader produced it, which may be useful for error reporting.

-`SheetReader`s take a file reference upon construction and provide the following methods to access `Sheet`s by name:
+`SheetReader`s take a file reference upon construction and provide the following method to access `Sheet`s by name:

 - `get_sheet(name) -> Sheet`
-- `get_sheets_by_name(name) -> List[Sheet]`

-While generally the name of a sheet within a file is unique, the latter function is useful with the `CompositeSheetReader`, which is composed of multiple SheetReaders and thus implicitly references multiple files.
+The name of a sheet within a file is always unique.

 We have subclasses of `AbstractSheetReader` for different formats:

 - XLSX
 - CSV (file reference is a folder containing CSVs)
 - Google Sheet (reference is an ID)
 - flat JSON (contains a dict mapping sheet names to their content.
 Each content is a list of dicts mapping column headers to column entries)

 ### Reverse direction